hieudan225/LogRegressionOnGraph/README.md

-# LogRegressionOnGraph
+# Log Regression On Graph
-Using Log regression to apply Seldonian algorithm on Graph
+Using Log regression to apply Seldonian algorithm on graphs